 PLS is not just a major.
 It’s a community.
-In seminars guided by the most influential thinkers of the last three millennia and in tutorials spanning the arts, history, literature, natural science, philosophy, politics, and theology, we continue a conversation about what it means to be human.
+In seminars guided by some of the most influential thinkers of the last three millennia of Western history and in tutorials spanning the arts, history, literature, natural science, philosophy, politics, and theology, we continue a conversation about what it means to be human.
 In the tradition of the liberal arts, we read widely, think rigorously, write persuasively, communicate clearly, argue civilly, and live freely.
 If you want your university education to change your life, join us!

 PLS is one of the most challenging and rewarding majors at Notre Dame.
 With 6 seminars, 13 tutorials, and a required senior thesis, PLS demands an unparalleled level of dedication from students and faculty alike.
 Our community is also committed to engaging the wider local and global society.
 Over 70% of our majors carry a second major or minor.
 Most also find time to study abroad, participate in national and international service, and pursue professional internships.
 One of us was even the student body president and a starter on the football team.
 After graduation, you will find us in just about every kind of career.

 Oct.
 25, 2019 Michael P. Leary ’86, ’96 J.D. was named inspector general for U.S. Government Publishing Office in late April by U.S. GPO Acting Deputy Director John Crawford.
 Originally published by Notre Dame Law School at law.nd.eduREAD MORE

 Oct.
 5, 2019 Watch Prof. Robert Goulding's Saturday Scholar lecture Optics and 'Natural Magic' in the Renaissance

 In short, he became so absorbed in his reading that he spent his nights poring over his books from dusk to dawn, and his days from sunrise to sunset.
 Thus, from his little sleep and considerable reading, his brain dried up and he lost his sanity.